 Looking to incorporate Appium in your mobile testing strategy?
-This page can help you understand the system architecture and requirements, as well as how to design a test strategy that yields the most meaningful results.
+This page can help you understand the system architecture and installation requirements.

-Appium has a client-server architecture, meaning the user installs a client application locally that translates test session configuration details into requests to the remote Appium server, which processes them and responds with results and related material that Sauce Labs can then render into meaningful results in your dashboard.
+Appium is a client-server framework in which the user installs a client app locally that translates test session configuration details into requests to the remote Appium server, which processes them and responds with results and related material that Sauce Labs can then render into meaningful results in your dashboard.
 In order to use Appium, you must install both the server and a client.

 - Quickstart: Quickly set up a Java test environment and run a pre-configured working test using Appium to see if this is the right method for your mobile test objectives.